Church of St. Edward, Busto Arsizio: Apse

 The Apse displays a mosaic, inspired by Byzantine architecture.
 It depicts four figures; Saint Edward, who holds a crown, and the Holy Mary.
 They face towards the trinity, which sit in a gold circle in the centre, between a dove, chosen by Bergagna to represent peace.
 On the mosaic, are inscribed the words: 'PATREM ET FILIUM ET SANCTUM SPIRITUM DICAMUS ET SUPEREXALTEMUS EUM IN SÆCULA' which translate to 'Let us praise the Father and the Son, and the Holy Spirit, and exalt Him forever'.
-The dome was constructed between 1959-1961, by Ernesto Bergagna.
+The apse was constructed between 1959 and 1961, by Ernesto Bergagna.
 It was designed by Bergagna and the Beato Angelico school.

 Baptistery

-The baptistery was constructed between 1940-1941 and decorated by Ernesto Bergagna between 1943-1947.
+The baptistery was constructed between 1940 and 1941, and was decorated by Ernesto Bergagna between 1943 and 1947.
 The baptistery has an octagonal shape and each side depicts a fresco of a biblical event associated with baptisms.
 In the center there is the baptismal font made of marble and a small altar.
+It is located to the left of the Chapel dedicated to Sant’Edoardo.